-- A. Set a public hearing before the City Council on the proposed amendments; - B. Proceed straight to second reading for enactment; - C. Refer the proposed amendments back to the Planning Commission for further deliberation; or - D. Decline to advance the proposed ordinance.
+- A. Advance Ordinance Bill No. 4-18 to second reading for enactment; - B. Refer the proposed amendments back to the Planning Commission for further deliberation; or - D. Decline to advance Ordinance Bill No. 4-18 to second reading for enactment.